denismm/mystical_ps/README.md

 Other commands like `gsave/grestore` and `begin/end` are more likely to be used in non-balanced or loop-crossing ways so those are treated as normal sigils below.

 ## Text and Sigils
 The rings' rims contain text or sigils.
 Sigils are symbols that stand in for operators, variables, or other keywords.
-Any name, written in ps as `/name`, is instead written with a triangle surrounding or superimposing the text of the name or its sigil.
+Any name, written in PostScript as `/name`, is instead written with a triangle surrounding or superimposing the text of the name or its sigil.
 Any strings, written in () in Postscript, are cartouche-like shapes containing the string text.

 | array | /array | (array) | foo | /foo | /foobar |
 |--|--|--|--|--|--|